 Some students make their writing mistakes just at the very end of their papers.
 Compare and contrast essay conclusion is the place where you may just get into a serious trouble, and it is great to keep it in mind before subscribing your work as the finished one.
 Some experts say that this final paragraph is even more important than the introduction.
 We must say that this is totally true.

-In your introduction, you present the subject and make the first impression.
-And here you need to make the final strike and convince your reader that you are right.
-And it will be the last words you can write about the entire thing.
-Don’t make it sound just like a simple summary, but convincing and ripe position.
+In your introduction, you present the subject and make the first impression and here you need to make the final strike and convince your reader that you are right.
+As it will be the last words you can write about the entire thing, you should not make it sound just like a simple summary, but convincing and ripe position.
 Don’t forget to make few references to the body paragraphs of your text.
-Here are few basic tips you need to keep in mind:
+Here are few basic tips you need to discuss:

 - Answer the question "So What?"